SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-otag30/PROJECT_PRESENTATION.md

 ## Test Cases (TC) - Decision table

-Under the below link you can find the aimed test cases, focus only on the provided test cases as these cases are representative of the challenge's scope.
+These are the proposed test cases, focus only on the provided test cases as these cases are representative of the challenge's scope.

 ![alt text](<Hackathon_Decision table.png>)